jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-mkimage.md

 The format is made to be deployable easily by storing everything in a single file and provide tools to easily manipulate the images.
-It can also easily be extended to have features like encryption or signature of images, updates or complex configurations by providing features to have init script that will be executed on the host embedded inside the image.
+It can also easily be extended to have features like encryption or signature of images, updates or complex configurations by providing the ability to have init scripts embedded inside the image that will be executed on the host when the guest is started.

 Xenguest images content
 -----------------------